Michigan-State-University/cias-web/README.md

 [COLOR NAME DETECTOR](https://www.color-blindness.com/color-name-hue/)

-To name colors, please do not use custom, made-up names and let's use some kind of color name detector.
+To name colors in the source code, please do not use custom, made-up names and let's use some kind of color name detector.
 There are many detectors, so to have uniform results let's use that
 one: [COLOR NAME DETECTOR](https://www.color-blindness.com/color-name-hue/) as it shows not only the name, but also the group/hue of a color (useful when there are similar colors).